gambol99/kubernetes-platform/docs/docs/platform/security/cilium.md

   enable_cilium: true
 ```

+### End-to-End Encryption with WireGuard and Cilium

+End-to-end encryption is a critical feature for ensuring the security and privacy of data as it travels across the network.
+In our platform, this is achieved using WireGuard in conjunction with Cilium.
+WireGuard is a modern VPN that is simple, fast, and secure, while Cilium provides networking, security, and observability for cloud-native environments.

+By default, our platform enables end-to-end encryption using WireGuard and Cilium, ensuring that all data transmitted between nodes is encrypted and protected from unauthorized access.
+This setup provides robust security with minimal configuration, leveraging the strengths of both WireGuard and Cilium to deliver a seamless and secure networking experience.

 ## mTLS Implementation in Cilium

 Cilium implements mutual TLS (mTLS) to provide end-to-end encryption and authentication between workloads. mTLS ensures that both the client and server authenticate each other, providing a higher level of security compared to traditional TLS.